AfrozSaqlain/Papr/README.md

 | **Linux Clipboard** | `wl-clipboard` (Wayland) or `xclip` (X11).
 Native `arboard` fallback is included if these are unavailable. |
 | **External PDF Viewer** | The configured viewer command and its required desktop environment integration. |

+> **Note:** Some features on Windows not work, like internal PDF viewer, as Kitty terminal is not avaiable for windows, but you can use your preferred PDF viewer to view the PDFs and by default PDFs are launched on MS Edge (which you can change to Chrome or Brave, etc) as MS Edge is readily avaiable on all Windows Platforms.

 **Install OS-specific prerequisites:**

 * **Ubuntu / Debian:**